Tianshuo-Xu/tdw_physics/tdw_physics/target_controllers/containment_signature.md

 # Containment signature

 **Note**: The `Containment.py` controller subclasses off of the Towers controller.
-In essence, each scenario is a base (container) with middle objects (one of which is the target) stacked and falling into the containter.
+In essence, each scenario is a base (container) with middle objects (one of which is the target) stacked and falling into the container.

 Values that make sense to change over are marked in **bold**.
 I would recommend only changing the vlaues below that are specific to containment, as most of the rest are all generic to towers or mulitdominoes.